• Sampled SMART Labs

 A guide to working with stem cells: 4 benchmarks you need to consider when validating your iPSCs

-October 20, 2022 Haris Choudhery
+October 20, 2022 admin

 Induced pluripotent stem cells (iPSCs) derived from human somatic cells hold massive potential for research into disease-modelling, drug toxicity testing and in regenerative medicine.
 Thus, as the use of patient-derived stem cells has become more frequently adopted, having a workflow to monitor each cell line is critical.
 For these reasons, it is imperative that they pass a series of quality control measures to promote reproducibility across experiments and between labs.